LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

    | ?- packs::install(reg, bar, 1:1:2, [curl('--header "PRIVATE-TOKEN: foo42"')]).

-Pack archives may be encrypted, requiring passing the decryption passphrase when installing or updating a pack.
+Pack archives may be ``gpg`` encrypted.
+Encryption can be passphrase-based, key-based, or both.
+When using only passphrase-based encryption, the archive passphrase must be entered (if not cached) when installing or updating a pack.
+In this case, the passphrase can be entered interactively or using the ``gpg/1`` option.
 For example:

 ::

-   | ?- packs::install(reg, bar, 1:1:2, [tar('--passphrase test123')]).
+   | ?- packs::install(reg, bar, 1:1:2, [gpg('--batch --passphrase test123')]).

-In this case, you should be careful to not leak your passphrase in e.g. the query history.
+See the ``gpg`` documentation for details.
+When using the ``gpg/1`` option, you should be careful to not leak passphrases in e.g. the query history.

 To uninstall a pack that you no longer need, use the ``packs::uninstall/1-2`` predicates.
 By default, only packs with no